Kupe: Contention

 A search for the sources of what I now call 'The Great New Zealand Myth' of Kupe, Toi and the Fleet, had surprising results.
 In this form they did not exist in the old manuscripts nor in the whaikorero of learned men.
 Bits and pieces there were.
 Kupe was and is known, in the traditions of the Hokianga, Waikato, East Coast and South Island: but the genealogies given did not tally with those given by S. Percy Smith.
 The stories given by Smith were a mixture of differing tribal tradition.
 In other words the whole tradition as given by Smith was pakeha, not Maori.
 Similarly, the story of Toi and Whatonga and the canoe race leading to settlement in New Zealand could not be authenticated except from the one man who gave it to Percy Smith.
 Learned men of the same tribe make no mention of this story and there are no waiata celebrating their deeds.
-Tribal origin canoes are well known to the tribes belonging to them: but none of them talk as Smith did of six large sea-going canoes setting out together from Raiatea.
+Tribal origin canoes are well known to the tribes belonging to them: but none of them talk as Smith did of six large sea-going canoes setting out together from Raʻiātea.
 The Great New Zealand Myth was just that.
 (Simmons 1977).